skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 - **qm_path** *(string)* - Default: *'./'*

-  This argument designates the path for QM binary file for Turbomole.
+  This parameter designates the path for QM binary file for Turbomole.
   The `$TURBODIR` environment variable determines the directory where Turbomole is installed, not the binary files themselves (For example, `$TURBODIR` is '/my_disk/my_name/TURBOMOLE/').
   Thus, **qm_path** must be a *'`$TURBODIR`'*, not a *'`$TURBODIR`/define'*.